 Driving under the influence of alcohol or a controlled substance can have severe consequences.
-Illinois DUI laws are strict and prosecutors are tough on people charged with DUIs.
-One way of minimizing the consequences of a DUI conviction is by getting your charges reduced to a wet reckless driving charge.
+Illinois DUI laws are strict, and prosecutors are tough on people charged with DUIs.
+One way to minimize the consequences of a DUI conviction is by reducing your charges to wet reckless charges.

 A wet reckless charge carries lighter penalties and does not lead to license suspension.
-It is a good option for some DUI cases, particularly if the prosecution’s case is strong.
-However, if there is a chance of an acquittal or getting your charges dropped completely, do not agree to a wet reckless plea before consulting a legal professional.
+It is a good option for some DUI cases, mainly if the prosecution’s case is strong.
+However, if there is a chance of an acquittal or getting your charges dropped altogether, do not agree to a wet reckless plea before consulting an experienced DUI attorney.

 Hirsch Law Group

 At Hirsch Law Group, our criminal defense attorneys are highly skilled at negotiation.
-We have helped hundreds of clients get their DUI charges reduced substantially and even dropped completely.
+We have helped hundreds of clients get their DUI charges reduced substantially and even dropped altogether.

 DUI convictions can ruin your life.
 With a criminal conviction, you will be subjected to constant background searches and face difficulties in everyday life.
 The only way to prevent these severe consequences is by hiring an experienced attorney from the beginning of your case.

 The lawyers at Hirsch Law Group have worked as former prosecutors, and we know the tricks they use to secure a conviction.
 Our Illinois defense attorneys use their unique experience and skills to negotiate the charges down as much as possible.
-We will investigate your case thoroughly and provide an aggressive defense in your support.
+We will thoroughly investigate your case and provide an aggressive defense in support.
+We have a proven track record of getting our clients the best possible outcomes in their cases.

+A DUI, or driving under the influence, refers to operating a motor vehicle while impaired by alcohol or drugs.
 Driving with a blood alcohol concentration higher than 0.08% is forbidden under Illinois DUI laws.
-If you are a minor driver, there is a zero-tolerance policy toward drunk driving and you could be convicted with just 0.01% of alcohol in your blood.
+If you are a minor driver, there is a zero-tolerance policy toward drunk driving, and you could be convicted with just 0.01% of alcohol in your blood.
 If you have a commercial driver’s license, the legal limit is 0.04%.

 Because of the number of accidents and deaths caused by drunk driving on the roads of Illinois, DUI carries severe penalties.
 Being a criminal and traffic offense, those convicted face criminal consequences and will also lose their driving privileges.